NexPlayer/Android-SDK/getting-started.md

 mNexPlayer.setProperty(NexProperty.AV_SYNC_OFFSET, mDevAVSyncOffset);
 ```

-Appropriate values for any devices displaying AV-sync issues can be determined by trial and error with different values, but most devices’ AV synchronization should generally be handled by NexPlayer™ internally.
+Appropriate values for any devices displaying AV-sync issues can be determined by trial and error with different values, but most devices’ AV synchronization should generally be handled by NexPlayer internally.

 ## Buffer Support

-NexPlayer™ loads content data into buffers in a device’s memory to prepare for playback (the so-called Prefetch
+NexPlayer loads content data into buffers in a device’s memory to prepare for playback (the so-called Prefetch
-buffer in NexPlayer™).
+buffer in NexPlayer).
 Buffer settings can be adjusted in multiple ways with the properties listed below:

 - **To Control Buffer Size** :
  - `PREFETCH_BUFFER_SIZE`: This property sets the size of the prefetch buffer to prepare for playback.
  The default value is 50MB but depending on the content size, this value can be adjusted accordingly.
 If the buffer status satisfies either limit set by MAX\_BUFFER\_RATE or MAX\_BUFFER\_DURATION, the filling of the prefetch buffer will be stopped even though there may be spare space still available in the prefetch buffer.

-- **To Control Buffering Duration** : NexPlayer™ uses two separate properties to determine buffering time, `INITIAL_BUFFERING_DURATION` and `RE_BUFFERING_DURATION`.
+- **To Control Buffering Duration** : NexPlayer uses two separate properties to determine buffering time, `INITIAL_BUFFERING_DURATION` and `RE_BUFFERING_DURATION`.

  - `INITIAL_BUFFERING_DURATION`: This property defines the initial time to buffer before beginning streaming playback (HLS, RTSP, etc).
 The default value is 5 seconds and when the buffer status meets this value set by `INITIAL_BUFFERING_DURATION`, the player will pause the filling of the buffer.
 This value is generally lower so that playback can begin as quickly as possible.
  - `RE_BUFFERING_DURATION`: This property defines how much content should be buffered when additional buffering during streaming playback (HLS, RTSP, etc) is necessary.
 The default value is 5 seconds and when the buffer status meets this value set by RE\_BUFFERING\_DURATION, the buffering will be paused.
 This re-buffering duration is also used when seeking in content (if the target seek destination time falls outside of the previously buffered content data).

 ### How Buffering Operates in General

-NexPlayer™ will start filling the prefetch buffer automatically when the amount of data loaded in memory becomes
+NexPlayer will start filling the prefetch buffer automatically when the amount of data loaded in memory becomes
 less than the value set by a property defining the buffering minimum.
 Similarly, the buffer will stop loading data
 segments when the memory is filled more than the value set by a property defining a maximum buffered amount.
 The actual properties defining this behavior operate differently depending on the protocol type of the content, but